 Approved/authorised organisations should then enrol to use the Open Banking Directory.
 This will provide digital identities and certificates which enable organisations to securely connect and communicate via the Open Banking Security Profile in a standard manner and to best protect all parties.
 Further details regarding the Open Banking Directory and enrolment process are available below.

-The Consent Model Guidelines Part 1: Implementation document describes how participants (ASPSPs and TPP) should implement the Consent Model in the context of the Read/Write API specifications.
+The How to Guide: Consent Model, Part 1 – Implementation document describes how participants (ASPSPs and TPP) should implement the Consent Model in the context of the Read/Write API specifications.

-The Consent Model Guidelines Part 2: User Experience document describes the steps participants can take to optimise the user experience for customer adoption.
+The How to Guide: Consent Model, Part 2 – User Experience document describes the steps participants can take to optimise the user experience for customer adoption.
 It provides guidance and examples of customer journeys which have been informed by an extensive programme of customer research carried out by Open Banking.

-The Open Banking Language Research document describes the customer research undertaken on behalf of the Open Banking Implementation Entity (OBIE) that underpins the Consent Model Guidelines Part 2: User Experience document.
+The Open Banking Language Research document describes the customer research undertaken on behalf of the Open Banking Implementation Entity (OBIE) that underpins the How To Guide: Consent Model Part 2 – User Experience document.
 Participants should read this document for guidance purposes only.